dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSMadeEasy adding secondary configuration](/files/dns-made-easy-popup.png)

-If the configuration is correct, a success message will appear and you’ll be taken to the detail page for you domain.
+If the configuration is correct, a success message will appear and you'll be taken to the detail page for you domain.

 ![DNSMadeEasy configuration successful](/files/dns-made-easy-config-success.png)